This section of the Application Guide covers:

 If your application isn't submitted and complete by your chosen deadline, with all mandatory supporting documents and at least two references, it won't usually be considered at that deadline.
 If your course has a later deadline listed on the course page, your application will be moved into that deadline for assessment by the academic department.

-If your application is submitted and completed after your course’s final deadline, it might not be considered at all.
+If your application is submitted and completed after your course’s final deadline, it is unlikely to be considered at all.

 If it's important for you to have your application considered under a particular deadline – for example, under a January deadline in order to be considered for Oxford scholarships – we recommend that you aim to have your application complete and submitted at least a week in advance.

 Once you've decided on a course and are ready to start your application, read the ‘How to apply’ section of your course page and click ‘Apply’ to access the online application system.

 Make sure that you choose the correct course in your application.
 You won't be able to change this after you start your form or after you apply.
 To choose a different course, you'll need to start a new application.